Yandex Cloud

 • BUCKET_NAME: Name of the bucket to upload the file to.

-• OBJECT_PATH: Key to assign to the object in the bucket, e.g. new-prefix/sample-object.txt.
+• OBJECT_PATH: Key to assign to the object in the bucket, e.g., new-prefix/sample-object.txt.

-2. Run an http request:
+2. Run this http request:

 curl \